 As mentioned earlier, the views of parents and the child are greatly valued and parental input will be sought at all stages of planning and reviewing individual support for your child.
 Pupil voice is very important to us at Moorlands and we seek to gather pupil views when we make key decisions and as part of our monitoring processes.
-We have a School Council where pupils can express their views on all aspects of school life.
+We have School Ministries where pupils can express their views on all aspects of school life; these ministries are: environment, education, home office, transport and mental health and wellbeing.
 We carry out pupil perception interviews to gather information on how pupils feel about their learning, what supports them in their learning and what would improve things for them.
 Children on the SEN register will work with staff to set their targets.
 Where informal meetings are held between parents, school staff and any outside professionals, pupils will be encouraged to contribute their views.
 This could be by attending the meeting or by expressing their views to an adult prior to the meeting so that their voice may be included on the child's behalf.